 Garnish

 - Sprinkle the top with powdered sugar or powdered sugar mixed with cocoa and red sparkling sugar (as in photo).
-Serve with syrup, if desired.
+Serve with maple syrup, if desired.

 Notes